SMC242/uni-notes/cs/Algorithmics/Algorithms/Heap Sort.md

    - After each extraction, reduce the heap size and restore the heap property by sifting down the new root element.
 3. Repeat step 2 until the entire array is sorted.

-For a code example, see [Link to code implementation](https://www.geeksforgeeks.org/heap-sort/).
+For a code example, see [GeeksForGeeks](https://www.geeksforgeeks.org/heap-sort/).

 # Variants
 Heap sort itself doesn't have many variants, but variations exist in the type of heap used (max-heap or min-heap) and the application of the algorithm, such as external sorting using a variation called "Polyphase merge heap sort."